 Navigation flow example

-Page 1: [Next →]Page 2: [← Previous] [Next →]Page 3: [← Previous] [Next →]Page 4: [← Previous] [Submit ✓]Configuring navigation buttons
+Page 1: [Next →]Page 2: [← Back] [Next →]Page 3: [← Back] [Next →]Page 4: [← Back] [Submit →]Configuring navigation buttons

-Section titled “Configuring navigation buttons”Button alignment
+Section titled “Configuring navigation buttons”Theme defaults

 Section titled “Button alignment”Control how buttons are positioned on the page: